elleffe97/Master-Thesis/README.md

 3. Copy and paste the content of script "**SIG\_Generator.txt**" and click on the **Execute** button at the bottom left-hand side of the editor window.
 You should see the just-created SIG behind the window.

-4. Drop all the code in the script editor and paste the content of the file "**SS\_Detector.txt**".
+4. Drop all the code in the script editor and paste the content of the file "**SS\_Detection.txt**".
 In this phase, you could interact with the code changing the security smell to be analyzed in the `SecuritySmells` list.
 Then run the code by clicking on the **Execute** button.
 The results will be shown on the right-hand side of the Script Editor Windows and you need to save them because they will be the input for the next and last step.

 5. Having a list of security smells and their relative affected microservices you can now copy and paste the code from "**SubDiagram\_Generator.txt**" and change the content of the lists `Microservices` and `SecuritySmells` with the just obtained strings.
 Then execute the scripts and visualize the results in the Model Navigator.